glitched-nx/linkalho/README.md

 This operation creates a backup in `/switch/linkalho/backups`

 ### <u>Restore backup</u>
 - Restores any previous state from a backup file.
-The file must be places in `/switch/linkalho/restore/restore.zip`.
-If not present, the UI will notify you.
+The file must be placed in `/switch/linkalho/restore/restore.zip`.
+If not present, the UI will notify the user.
 This operation creates a backup in `/switch/linkalho/backups`

 ### <u>Create manual backup</u>